Introduction

 Key Defect Detection Percentage Metrics:

-• Post-release defect detection percentage: The percentage of defects found after the software is released, typically reported as a part of customer feedback or production monitoring.
+Post-release defect detection percentage: How many defects are found after release, typically through customer feedback or production monitoring.

 4. Measuring Test Case Effectiveness